Discreet Confidential Consultation (213) 374-3952

 This is what this guy/woman does, and they intend to commit an illegal sex act versus whatever the defense is in the case where the person is saying, I thought they consented to it or whatever they're trying to say.

-They're bringing in these other evil acts to refute that, and, what comes next if the judge decides, I see what you're trying to do, prosecutors – I'm going to let you do this.
-The following evaluation by the judge under Evidence Code Section 1101 and Code Section 352 is they're going to now do a wang to say if we let this in, is it fair to this defendant?
+They're bringing in these other evil acts to refute that, and what comes next if the judge decides, I see what you're trying to do, prosecutors – I'm going to let you do this.
+The following evaluation by the judge under Evidence Code Section 1101 and Code Section 352 is they're going to do a want now to say if we let this in, is it fair to this defendant?

 They're just going to call a witness and say, this is what the guy did to me, and then the defense attorney will say, wait a minute, were any charges ever filed?
 No. They don't care.
 They're still going to bring it in, and they can even bring in other convictions that the person has that relate to these arguments that it's a standard plan and scheme.